-We performed a functional user evaluation of our implementation of CaCTUs with ten participants.
-Studies have shown that this group size is sufficient (twice the minimum number) to identify most of the issues within a system design [36, 37].
-The goals were to assess the functional ease of use of CaCTUs and identify what aspects could be improved further.
+In order to assess the functional ease of use of CaCTUs and identify what aspects of the system could be improved, we performed a functional user evaluation of our implementation with ten participants.
+Studies have shown that this group size is sufficient to identify most of the issues within a system design [40, 41].
 To this end, participants were asked to initialize the system and use the different functionalities as if they had just bought it: view live and recorded streams, share videos with a delegatee, recover access after simulating the loss of their smartphone, and reset the system.
-The detailed protocol that was followed is described in Appendix E. All institutional requirements were met for this functional user evaluation of CaCTUs.
-We obtained approval from the Institutional Review Board (IRB) of our university and a consent form was signed by the participants at the beginning of their session.
+The detailed protocol that was followed is described in Appendix C. We obtained approval from the Institutional Review Board (IRB) of our university and all other institutional requirements were met for this evaluation.
 Out of the ten participants, four were female and six male, seven of them were between 20-25 years old and the three between 45-55 years old.

 Goals and Limitations.
-Our modest goals through this functional user evaluation of CaCTUs were to assess whether guided users can perform the functions of the system that we laid out and identify where our proof-ofconcept of the implementation fell short (with respect to performance or feature design) and how it could be improved.
+Our modest goals through this functional user evaluation of CaCTUs were to assess whether guided users can perform the functions of the system that we laid out and identify where our proof-of-concept of the implementation fell short (with respect to performance or feature design) and how it could be improved.
 As a consequence, our participants knew they were evaluating CaCTUs.
 Thus, our functional evaluation differs from traditional usability studies that may compare different system designs to identify which is the most usable, has the best interface, or what UX options are optimal for ensuring that users understand a specific privacy concept of the system.
 We defer a more comprehensive usability study to future work.

 User Interface.
 Overall, the participants thought that the interface of the implemented smart camera system was simple to understand and navigate through.
-They liked that for every process there were step-bystep instructions displayed to them.
-They noted that these directions were clear, straightforward, and selfexplanatory.
+They liked that for every process there were step-by-step instructions displayed to them.
+They noted that these directions were clear, straightforward, and self-explanatory.